Configuring Kube-prometheus-stack Dashboards and Alerts for K3s Compatibility

 kubectl apply -f templates

-Now, all alerts and dashboards will work as expected in k3s environments.
+Now, all alerts and dashboards work as expected in k3s environments.
 You can now access the dashboards in Grafana and see the alerts in Prometheus.

 Summary